tstillwell/neows-wrapper/README.md

 ## NEO Objects ##

 Each function above returns either a NEO object or a list of NEO objects.

-These objects represent Near Earth Objects and associated data available from the webservice.
+These objects represent Near Earth Objects and their associated data provided by the API.

 _______________________________________